-Established by CEU President & Rector Michael Ignatieff and his wife Zsuzsanna Zsohar, this program brings undergraduates and graduates together to foster community and support academic excellence.
+Established by former CEU President & Rector Michael Ignatieff and his wife Zsuzsanna Zsohar, this program brings undergraduates and graduates together to foster community and support academic excellence.
 The Presidential Scholar Awards are given annually to two incoming Bachelor’s students, two Master's students, and two doctoral candidates.

 Klara Hulikova | BA in Philosophy, Politics and Economics

 Klara comes to CEU from Bratislava, where she has been actively involved in humanitarian relief efforts and social justice projects.
 She was a regular volunteer at a local orphanage and was an active contributor to informal education efforts at her high school.

 She is developing her sense of justice at CEU, and upon graduation, plans to return to Slovakia to combat discrimination in the education sector.
 In pursuit of this goal, Klara served as a character and academic mentor and is a former teaching assistant.